-If you have an interest in becoming BLS or CPR certified, or are in a field where one or the other is highly suggested or required, there are many training options available to you, such as those found here.
+If you have an interest BLS certification or CPR certified, or are in a field where one or the other is highly suggested or required, there are many training options available to you, such as those found here.
 You’ll come away with the ability to help save a life in many different types of situations and be an asset to both your workplace and community.

 Fulfill compliance requirements with a variety of programs and courseware designed to address critical regulatory requirements as well as educate staff to recognize and mitigate risks.View All Products